timebent/stack/README2.md

             ```
             AudioProcessorEditor* JuceAudioProcessor::createEditor()
             ```

-## These are the steps that were taken to make this work.
-These are baked into the template.

 ### 1. An updated version (JUCE 8) of juce is retrieved as a submodule.
 The Foleys Plugin GUI Magic is also retrieved as a submodule.